Mottness induced superfluid phase fluctuation with increased density: Beyond overdoped system: possible Bose metal consisting of mixture of - and -wave EBL

-Interestingly, as shown in Fig.~\ref{figs1}(a) due to the narrower shape of the $p$-wave bosons, they naturally suffer a lot less from the jamming effect than the $d$-wave bosons.
-Consequently, the $p$-wave boson can survive a much larger doping, approximately $\delta=50\%$ based on the estimation in Fig.~\ref{figs1}(b).
-Indeed, Fig.~\ref{figs1}(c) shows a much slower decay in $g_p$ against $\delta$ from a simple statistical counting.
-Therefore, one can expect that at high-enough doping, the $d$-wave symmetry should no longer be dominant, while the bosons are forced to adapt to $p$-wave more by the kinetic effects.
-Indeed, Fig.~\ref{figs1}(d) shows that for a fixed $\tau^\prime$ and $\tau^{\prime\prime}$ (from optimal doping), $(1+g_p)\epsilon_p$ will eventually become lower than $(1+g_d)\epsilon_d$.
-Therefore, assuming that the emergent Bose liquid remains intact beyond the superconducting dome, the system should become a Bose metal consisting of incoherent $p$-wave bosons, similar to the underdoped regime, except with much stronger jamming and scattering effects.
-Such an strongly fluctuating EBL should present non-Fermi liquid behaviors, as found in Ref.~\cite{Bozovics1,Deans}.
-This is also consistent with the similar direction of the charge order found in beyond underdoped and beyond overdoped systems~\cite{wangs}.
+Interestingly, as shown in Figure.~\ref{figs1}(a) due to the narrower shape of the $p$-wave bosons, they naturally suffer a lot less from the jamming effect than the $d$-wave bosons.
+Consequently, the $p$-wave boson can survive a much larger doping, approximately $\delta=50\%$ based on the estimation in Figure.~\ref{figs1}(b).
+Indeed, Figure.~\ref{figs1}(c) shows a much slower decay in $g_p$ against $\delta$ from a simple statistical counting.
+Therefore, one can expect that at high-enough doping, the $d$-wave symmetry should no longer be dominant, since the bosons would be forced to adapt to $p$-wave whenever they need to pass each other in short distance.
+Figure.~\ref{figs1}(d) shows that for a fixed $\tau^\prime$ and $\tau^{\prime\prime}$ (from optimal doping), $(1+g_p)\epsilon_p$ will eventually become lower than $(1+g_d)\epsilon_d$.
+Therefore, assuming that the emergent Bose liquid remains intact beyond the superconducting dome, the system should become a Bose metal consisting of a mixture of $p$- and $d$-wave bosons.
+Notice that such a Bose metal should experience a different structure of main phase fluctuation compared with the recently proven~\cite{Hegg2021} homogeneous Bose metal in the underdoped region, and is an interesting candidate for another homogeneous Bose metal.
+Such a strong phase fluctuating EBL should present non-Fermi liquid behaviors as well, as found experimentally in Ref.~\cite{Bozovic1,Dean}.
+The emergence of $p$-wave boson is also consistent with the observation of a similar direction of the charge order found in beyond underdoped and beyond overdoped systems~\cite{wang}.